NethermindEth/cairo-vm-go/docs/docs/vm-fundamentals/hints.md

 **UsortBody**

 Core hint that does most of the sorting operation computation.
-It uses a dictionnary to group input elements and their positions Then, it sorts the unique elements and generates the output array and multiplicities.
+It uses a dictionnary to group input elements and their positions.
+Then, it sorts the unique elements and generates the output array and multiplicities, with multiplicities being the number of times a given value appeared in the input.

 After execution this hint, the Cairo code will call `verify_usort` recursive function, which ensures correctness of the sorting and multiplicity counting.